Andrei-tr-3773/ai-smm-platform-b2b/docs/STRIPE_SETUP.md

 ## Step 3: Configure Webhooks (Optional for MVP)

+**NOTE:** Week 7 MVP uses **manual verification** on the Success page (verifies checkout session directly).
+Webhooks are optional and recommended for production deployment for robustness (handles cases where user closes browser before redirect).

 For production, you'll need to handle Stripe webhooks:

 1. Go to https://dashboard.stripe.com/test/webhooks